Nodes for Beginners

 Word Lists

-As you can see, this instructs your feed to examine whether your listed words appear in the text of the skeet itself, in a reply, in the alt text of an image, and so on.
+As you can see, this instructs your feed to examine whether your listed words appear in the text of the post itself, in a reply, in the alt text of an image, and so on.
 By adding different Word List nodes, you can be precise about which skeets make the feed and which don't.
 You can also specify whether you want this search to be case sensitive or not (in the top left corner of the Node).

 Important: if any of the words in your list appear in the skeet, then the node will operate.
-If you only want to catch skeets with words as part of a phrase (e.g. "LEGO Technic" but not "LEGO" on its own), you should enter the phrase.
+If you only want to catch posts with words as part of a phrase (e.g. "LEGO Technic" but not "LEGO" on its own), you should enter the phrase.

 For a more detailed discussion of the attributes you can use, have a look at Attributes below.